jlettvin/Greased-Grep/README.md

 * TODO measure performance against fgrep/ack/ag
 * TODO ingest args with ctor but compile strs at beginning of ftor
 * TODO use memcmp for unique final string
+* TODO run searches in threads for higher performance

 <hr />